 With important health issues at stake (including various hazards: impact on immunity, skin cancer, sunburn, …), it goes without saying that specific precautions are adopted by the EU Member States.
 This is the opportunity for Biorius to give you an overview on these products compliance and thus help you better understand the regulations in force.

 To sell on the European Union markets, your sunscreen product, which is also a cosmetic, must meet the requirements of the EU Cosmetic Regulation (would you like to read these requirements?
 Check them out on our website here).
-Indeed, the sunscreens used must be part of the authorized sunscreens list and used in the specific conditions indicated.
+Among these requirements, UV filters that are used in sunscreens must be part of the authorized list of UV filters and used in the specific conditions indicated.

 In addition to this regulation, it must meet the EU recommendation on sunscreen products.